 First and foremost, one must understand why anybody would want to add value to a home in the first place.
 Whilst the answer may seem obvious, there are in fact multiple reasons and multiple types of value to consider, whether this is for financial benefits or practicality reasons are amongst the most notable.

-The best and most financially rewarding method of adding value to your home is via extending, such as the addition of a single storey extension, double storey extension or loft conversion.
+The best and most financially rewarding method of adding value to your home is via extending, such as the addition of a single storey extension, double storey extension or using barn conversion architects to transform unused barns.
 However, why not boost the return on your investment even further by means of a new kitchen extension, built-in furnishings or designing-in other admirable qualities that future buyers will indefinitely pay extra for?

 Adding Value to your Home: An Architects Perspective